-The focus of research is on life in prison and other forms of detention, penal sanctions depriving of liberty, restorative justice, juvenile justice and the criminology of state crime.
+The focus of research is on life in prison and other forms of detention, penal sanctions depriving of liberty, restorative justice and victimology, juvenile justice, criminology and state crime.

 Deprivation of liberty